Marine Research Fellow Internship in the Philippines

 • Marine sanctuary fees

-• SCUBA equipment (tanks, weight belt and weights only)
+• SCUBA equipment (tanks, weight belt, and weights only)

 • All necessary field equipment

-• Regular check-ins during your internship with you and your supervisor.
+• Regular check-ins during your internship with your supervisor

-• 24hr in-country support and troubleshooting if needed
+• Troubleshooting if needed

 • A reference letter at the end of your internship

-• Flights
+• Flights to Dumaguete

-• Visa, medical and travel insurance costs for the duration of your placement – must include cover for diving and repatriation
+• Visa and medical/travel insurance costs for the duration of your placement – must include cover for diving and repatriation

-• Meals, drinks, snacks, and items of personal nature (f.e. curios, gifts, clothing)
+• Meals on Sunday, drinks, snacks, and items of personal nature (f.e. curios, gifts, clothing)

-SCUBA equipment (gear hire available)
+• Other SCUBA equipment (gear hire available)

 QUICK FACTS

-Bulak, Dauin, Philippines
+LOCATION: Bulak, Dauin, Philippines

-Data analysis, (Lab) Research, Reporting, Mentoring, Education
+TASK FOCUS: Data Analysis, (Lab) Research, Reporting, Mentoring, Education

-INTERNSHIP HIGHLIGHTS
+HIGHLIGHTS

 • Gain practical experience devising, coordinating and leading marine science research projects